-The application fee is paid within 5 working days after completion of the online application and before the application deadline.
+The application fee is paid within 5 working days after completion of the online application.

 ※ If payment is not confirmed by the last day of application, the application will be cancelled.

 Application Result Issued

-The applicant is notified of the application result via both email and post.
+The applicant is notified of the result within one week after the interview.

 Admission Confirmation Payment

 The successful applicant confirms enrollment with NIC via payment of the admission fee prior within 7 working days of receipt of the acceptance notification via email.

-※ Online application form will be accessible commencing from Autumn 2021 here
+※ Online application form will be accessible commencing from November 2021 here